ChrisDaDerp/pokemon-draft-league-match-assistant/README.md

-Enter the names of all Pokémon and you will receive a table, sorted in order of base speed and color coded by team:
+Enter the names of all Pokémon and you will receive a table, sorted in order of base speed and color coded by team.
+You can even make typos or use some common shorthands

 ![image](https://github.com/ChrisDaDerp/pokemon-draft-league-match-assistant/assets/44344493/a18b7113-28ba-4d87-9ad6-9c9122a9ce30)

 It will also show you base stats and effective stats, as well as speed while holding a Choice Scarf (or just at +1).
 No more checking PokemonDB for each individual stat and writing them all on a notepad!

-This script uses the following Python libraries: requests, math, and tabulate.
+This script uses the following Python libraries: requests, math, tabulate, colorama.